ms-us-rcg-cloud-innovation/entity-search/README.md

 The following secrets must be added to the pipeline.
 Documentation for adding secrets specific to azure and github actions can be found [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret)

+Make sure to set the scope of the permissions to the subscription.

 ```
 ARM_CLIENT_ID
 ARM_CLIENT_SECRET